kelvinink/dissertation/flink/setup.md

 fslave2

 ##################### /etc/hostname #####################
-Shoud modify it to the hostname of this node
+Should modify it to the hostname of this node

 ##################### /etc/hosts #####################
 Copy paste to all nodes